 You are investing inside a Roth IRA or Traditional IRA

 Tax-advantaged accounts neutralise the ETF tax-efficiency advantage entirely.
-Roth IRA growth is tax-free at qualified withdrawal.
-Traditional IRA growth is tax-deferred until withdrawal.
-Capital-gains distributions inside these accounts do not generate a tax bill.
+Roth IRA growth is tax-free at qualified withdrawal under 26 U.S.C. § 408A(d).
+Traditional IRA growth is tax-deferred until withdrawal under 26 U.S.C. § 408.
+Capital-gains distributions inside these accounts do not generate a current-year tax bill, so the 26 U.S.C. § 852(b)(6) in-kind mechanism that drives ETF tax efficiency is irrelevant inside the wrapper.
 Once tax efficiency is off the table, mutual funds' simpler automation wins for most contributors.
+See IRS Pub 590-A and the sister site rothvstraditionalira.com.

-Inside an IRA, mutual fund capital-gains distributions are reinvested without triggering a tax event.
-The ETF wrapper's main edge disappears.
+Inside an IRA, § 852(b)(3) capital-gain dividends are reinvested without triggering a tax event.
+The ETF wrapper's main edge under § 852(b)(6) disappears.

 03